• Free shipping on all orders

 1. Their Parent Breed Was a U.S. Army Mascot

 That’s right!
-During both World War I and World War II, Pitbulls were incorporated into Army recruitment posters because they perfectly embodied courage, strength, and determination.
+During World War I and World War II, Pitbulls were incorporated into Army recruitment posters because they perfectly embodied courage, strength, and determination.

 2. They Can Have Blue Eyes